This is a summary of the frequently asked questions on MV smart cameras. It is divided into the following sections:

 What is an API?

-An API is a set of routines, protocols, and tools which allows applications to communicate with each other.
+An API is a set of routines, protocols, and tools that allows applications to communicate with each other.
 Essentially, an API is a messenger that will deliver requests and responses from the provider you want to talk to.
 For example, you can request a list of zones from a specific camera from one of the MV Sense APIs, and the API will return this list to you.
 This greatly simplifies application development requiring information from external sources.

 I don’t see the option for “Sense” on my camera’s settings.
 How do I use MV Sense?

-Ensure the camera is a second generation camera (MV-2) and on MV 3.22 firmware or later.
+Ensure the camera is a second-generation (MV*2) and on MV 3.22 firmware or later.

 How does MV Sense work?

-A number of APIs are available through MV Sense which are outlined in this article.
-You can obtain 3 types of data insights through the MV Sense APIs pertaining to the people detection metadata generated through the MI edge analytics running on second generation Meraki camera.
+Several APIs are available through MV Sense which is outlined in this article.
+You can obtain three types of data insights through the MV Sense APIs about the people detection metadata generated through the MI edge analytics running on a second-generation Meraki camera.
 These APIs can be summarized as follows:

 Historical Aggregate: How many people were here at X time?